qbiqing/dpu-test-guide/README.md

 # Running DPDK

+## Using DPDK v19.11

+Follow instructions on the user manual section 8.
+Use the file `Helium-DPDK19.11-Vx.yRz.tar.gz` in the shared folder.

+You might get some Werrors when running `make` to compile DPDK on the host.
+If you do, you can go into the relevant directory and remove the CFLAG `-Werror` from the Makefile.
+If you get a wrong pointer type warning, you can use typecasting to cast the pointer into the correct type.

+There is one error where the patch can be referenced [here](https://git.dpdk.org/dpdk/commit/?id=87efaea6376c8).
+You can apply the patch manually.

+On the host, run `lspci | grep b203`.
+Observe the first two devices have the addresses `0000:31:02.0` and `0000:31:02.1`.
+Bind these two virtual ports to DPDK.

+Correction for command to run `./build/app/testpmd`: change the flag `-I` to `-i`.

+## Using newer versions of DPDK

+NOTE: the host does not successfully receive packets in this mode.

 On the host, run `lspci | grep b203`.
 Observe the first two devices have the addresses `0000:31:02.0` and `0000:31:02.1`.
 Bind these two virtual ports to DPDK.

 ```bash